VLocNet++: Deep Multitask Learning for Semantic Visual Localization and Odometry: Technical Approach

 denotes the probability of pixel $u_r$ being classified with label $j$.
 The optimal $\theta$ is estimated by minimizing

 for $(I_n, M_n) \in \mathbfcal{T}$, where $\delta_{m^n_r, j}$ is the Kronecker delta.

 \textbf{Self-Supervised Warping:} In order to aggregate scene-level context for learning consistent semantics, we first leverage the estimated relative pose from the odometry stream to warp feature maps from the previous timestep into the current view using a predicted depth map.
 We then fuse the warped feature maps with the intermediate network representations of the current timestep.
 By incorporating feature maps from multiple views and resolutions using the representational warping concept from multi-view geometry, we enable our model to be robust to camera angle deviations, object scale, frame-level distortions and implicitly introduce feature augmentation which facilitates faster convergence.
-We utilize DispNet~\cite{MIFDB16} to obtain the depth map and fuse warped feature maps as described in~\secref{sec:awf}.
-We introduce the warping and fusion layers (red and orange blocks in \figref{fig:vlocnet++}) at \textit{Res4f} and \textit{Res5c} in the aforementioned single-task segmentation architecture.
+We utilize DispNet~\cite{MIFDB16} to obtain the depth map $D_t$ and fuse warped feature maps as described in~\secref{sec:awf}.
+We introduce the warping and fusion layers (red and orange blocks in \figref{fig:vlocnet++}) at \textit{Res4f} and \textit{Res5c} to fuse the corresponding feature maps $z_{t-1}^{4f}$ and $z_{t-1}^{5c}$ from the previous timestep into the network.
 As the warping is fully differentiable, our approach does not require any pre-computation for training and runs online.
 Moreover, our self-supervised warping adds minimal overhead as we only calculate the warping grid once at the input resolution in terms of pixels $u_{r}$ and employ average pooling to apply the grid at multiple scales for transforming the feature maps $z_{t-1}$ to its warped current view representation $\hat{z}_{t-1}$.
 In order to facilitate computation of gradients necessary for back-propagation, we use bilinear interpolation as a sampling mechanism for warping.
 Utilizing the relative pose, a depth map $D_t$ of the image, and the projection function $\pi$, we formulate the warping as

 Given a previous image $I_{t-1}$ and the relative motion between the images $\mathbf{p}_{t, t-1}$, we can project each pixel $u_{r}$ from $I_{t-1}$ to $I_{t}$ as per~\eqref{eq:warping}.
 The warped pixel $\hat{u}_r$ is obtained using the depth information $D_t\left(u_{r}\right)$ and the relative pose $\mathbf{p}_{t, t-1}$, where the function $T\left(\mathbf{p}_{t, t-1}\right)$ denotes the homogenous transformation matrix of $\mathbf{p}_{t, t-1}$, $\pi$ denotes the projection function transforming from world to camera coordinates such that $\pi : \mathbb{R}^3 \mapsto \mathbb{R}^2$ and $\pi^{-1}$ denotes the transformation from camera to world coordinates using a depth map $D_t\left(u_{r}\right)$.